Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/quickstart/1_prerequisites.md

 1. Type `az account set --subscription "<subscription id of your management subscription>"` and hit enter.
 1. Type `az account show` and verify that you are connected to the management subscription.

-### 1.3.2 Authenticate via Service Principal (Skip this if using a User account)
+### Authenticate via Service Principal (Skip this if using a User account)

-Follow the instructions in the [Service Principal][wiki_quick_start_phase_1_service_principal] section.
+Follow the instructions in the [Service Principal]({{< relref "1a_serviceprincipal" >}}) section.

-## 1.4 Version Control Systems
+## Version Control Systems

 You'll need to decide if you are using GitHub, Azure DevOps or the Local File System and follow these steps:

-### 1.4.1 Azure DevOps
+### Azure DevOps

-#### 1.4.1.1 Azure DevOps Pre-Requisites
+#### Azure DevOps Pre-Requisites

 When you first create an Azure DevOps organization, it will not have any Microsoft-hosted agents available.
 If you intend to use Microsoft-hosted agents, you must either license your org or request a free pipeline.

-1. Setup billing for your organization: [Set up billing for your organization](https://learn.microsoft.com/en-us/azure/devops/organizations/billing/set-up-billing-for-your-organization-vs?view=azure-devops)
+1. Setup billing for your organization: [Set up billing for your organization](https://learn.microsoft.com/azure/devops/organizations/billing/set-up-billing-for-your-organization-vs?view=azure-devops)
-2. Check for and request a free pipeline via the form here: [Configure and pay for parallel jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#how-much-do-parallel-jobs-cost)
+2. Check for and request a free pipeline via the form here: [Configure and pay for parallel jobs](https://learn.microsoft.com/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#how-much-do-parallel-jobs-cost)

 If you choose the billing option, you'll then need to purchase at least one parallel pipeline.
-You can do this by following the instructions here: [Configure and pay for parallel jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#how-do-i-buy-more-parallel-jobs).
+You can do this by following the instructions here: [Configure and pay for parallel jobs](https://learn.microsoft.com/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#how-do-i-buy-more-parallel-jobs).

-#### 1.4.1.2 Azure DevOps Personal Access Token (PAT)
+#### Azure DevOps Personal Access Token (PAT)

 This first PAT is referred to as `token-1`.